KennyHisano/lndMemo/README.md

-### intension of this read is to keep track of coding structure of lightning network based on the local setup tutporial post below/
+### intension of this read is to keep track of coding structure of lightning network based on the local setup tutorial post below.

 through lnd tutorial.